-Item and Number Issued Frequency of Issue
+Item and Num nber Issued Frequency of Issue

 Shirts 3 each Yearly

 Trousers 3 each Yearly

 Ties 1 each Initial issue only

 Utility Jacket 1 each When worn or damaged

 Hat 1 each Every 3 years

-Effective no later than July 1, 2013, the employer shall make these available to each Officer by providing each Officer with vouchers that will be accepted by a capable supplier the Employer selects and contracts with to provide uniforms for its Officers.
-The contract terms must include the provision of patches and proper sizing of the uniforms.

-At its sole discretion, the Employer may provide uniform and equipment items in addition to those provided for in 23.1 and 23.2, without a continuing obligation.
-Nothing in this Section shall preclude the employee from restitution from the State for damage or repair costs, other than normal wear and tear, incurred during the performance of duties to non-departmental issue clothing.
+- B. The Employer shall make these available to each Bargaining Unit Member by providing each Bargaining Unit Member with vouchers that will be accepted by a capable supplier the Employer selects and contracts with to provide uniforms for Bargaining Unit Members.
+The contract terms must include the provision of patches and proper sizing of the uniforms. - C. Used uniforms shall not be given to Officers.
+If a uniform, or any of the items listed above, is torn, ripped, stained, worn, no longer fits properly, or is damaged in any way the State will issue another uniform.
+Worn or damaged uniforms will be returned to the Employer when replaced.
+Uniforms will be returned by the Bargaining Unit Member upon leaving the Correctional Officer and/or Correctional Supervisor job class series. - D. At its sole discretion, the Employer may provide uniform and equipment items in addition to those provided for in 23.1 and 23.2, without a continuing obligation. - E. Nothing in this Section shall preclude the employee from restitution from the Employer for damage or repair costs, other than normal wear and tear, incurred during the performance of duties to non-departmental issue clothing.